NuchPunnawichP/Machinery_Project/README.md

    - **Description**:
      This video is another view of the **21June.mp4** simulation, shown in an **isometric perspective** for a better 3D visualization of the mechanism's movement.

----

-### **Usage**
-- Open any `.mp4` file using a video player to observe the operation of the mechanism for different solar positions throughout the year.
-- Use **ISO.mp4** for a 3D perspective to better visualize the system's motion on June 21st.

----

 These videos are helpful for analyzing the performance of the solar tracking mechanism on key days of the year and its adaptability to seasonal changes.

 ---